15 Places to See Cherry Blossoms Across the United States

 9. Fairmount Park (Philadelphia, Pennsylvania)

-Philly turns into a magnificently pink city come springtime, when thousands upon thousands of cherry trees come into full bloom.
-The beautiful Shofuso Japanese House and Garden (tickets start at $14 per person) in Fairmount Park is the pinnacle of the sakura display, but many other viewing spots in the city don’t require an entrance fee.
+Philly turns into a magnificently pink city come springtime, when thousands upon thousands of cherry trees snap into full bloom.
+Among these, 1,600 were a gift from Japan, and 1,000 were planted between 1998 and 2007 by the Japan America Society of Greater Philadelphia.
+The beautiful Shofuso Japanese Cultural Center in Fairmount Park is the pinnacle of the sakura display, but many other viewing spots in the city don’t require an entrance fee.
 For example, we love the rows of pink trees behind the Please Touch Museum in West Fairmount Park and the stretch located along Kelly Drive behind Boathouse Row.

 10. Brooklyn Botanic Garden (Brooklyn, New York)

-No spring in Brooklyn is properly spent without a visit to the Botanic Garden.
+A proper spring in Brooklyn is properly spent with a visit to the Botanic Garden.
 Advance tickets are recommended, though some are available same-day at the Gardens’ admission booths.
-Tickets cost $12–$18 per person, and children under 12 are admitted for free.
-Once in the gardens, visitors can stroll among rows of over 200 blossoming trees at the enclosed Japanese Hill-and-Pond garden or the aptly named Cherry Walk, a meandering path lined with Prunus ‘Kanzan’ cherry trees, a spectacular variety with fuller than normal flowers.
+Keep an eye on the Cherrywatch page so you know exactly which trees are in bloom when.
+Once in the gardens, visitors can stroll among rows of more than 200 blossoming trees at the enclosed Japanese Hill-and-Pond garden or the aptly named Cherry Walk, a meandering path lined with Prunus “Kanzan” cherry trees, a spectacular variety with fuller than normal flowers.

-A few branches of white cherry blossoms along the esplanade in Boston
+A few branches of white cherry blossoms along esplanade in Boston, with tall buildings in distance

 The highest concentration of cherry blossom trees are between the Arthur Fiedler Footbridge and the Mass Avenue access ramp.